 – Pre-heat oven to 450 degrees.

-– Combine peaches and blueberries.
+– Combine peaches and blueberries in a large bowl.

 – Sprinkle lemon juice over fruit.
 Toss lightly to mix.